brunorijsman/rift-python/README.md

 * [Continuous Integration](doc/continuous-integration.md)

+# Presentations and Reports

-# IETF 102 (Montreal) RIFT Hackathon Interoperability Testing
+## IETF 102 (Montreal) RIFT Hackathon Interoperability Testing

 A version of this code (tag ietf-102-rift-hackathon) was used to conduct interoperability testing in the hackathon at the Internet Engineering Task Force (IETF) meeting number 102 in Montreal (July 2018).